PyxelM/alucinara/content/cultures/morellic/morellic-culture.md

 ## Language
 [Proto-morellic](languages/morellic/proto-morellic.md) was the language spoken by the early morellic culture.

+## Habitat
+The Morellic Minikin, decendants of the [Sarvaran Minikin](cultures/morellic/sarvara/sarvara.md), rather cultivate large mushrooms into being suitable shelters.
+Unlike Sarvaran shelters, which are fortified by twigs and sticks, Morellic shelters are fortified by [magic](alucinara/alucinarium.md).

 ## Beliefs
 ### Origin
 Proto-morellic minikin correctly believed that they came from squirrels.
 In fact, they were created by the fertility god Lwubo.